 NHH Norwegian School of Economics is pleased to announce vacancies within the following areas: (1) Accounting and Auditing, (2) Business and Management Science, (3) Economics, (4) Strategy and Management.
 Candidates admitted to the PhD Programme at NHH will receive the title of PhD Research Scholar.

-The Department of Accounting, Auditing and Law comprises three research groups which cover the core areas of financial accounting (auditing), management accounting (management control) and economics, ethics and law (EEL).
-The EEL research group addresses topics in the intersection between law, ethics and economics.
-The specialisation provides training that enables the PhD Research Scholar to produce original research of high quality.
-The specialisation has a strong international focus, with opportunities to visit other top international universities and business schools.
+The Department of Accounting, Auditing and Law comprises three research groups that cover the core areas of financial accounting and auditing (FAA); management accounting and control (MAC); and economics, ethics and law (EEL).
+Applicants are encouraged to consult the department's web site for information about the research profile of the department and its three research groups.
+The PhD programme provides training that enables students to produce original research of high quality.
+The programme has a strong international focus, with opportunities to visit other top international universities and business schools.

 The PhD Programme

-Start date in August 2016.
+Start date in August 2018.

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.